 The School Administration and Supervision master's degree is designed to be an accelerated 39-credit hours that can be completed in approximately 20 months.
-The courses are held year around in a 'one-night a week for seven weeks' fashion.
+The courses are held year-round in a one-night-a-week-for-seven-weeks fashion.
 Thus, students can take two courses a term driving to campus one evening per week.
-At the close of the coursework, students take a comprehensive exam which is offered each term, thus enabling students to graduate year around.
+At the close of the coursework, students take a comprehensive exam which is offered each term, thus enabling students to graduate year-round.
 An additional final competency evaluation is required along with a portfolio of experiences and resources illustrating a student's proficiency in school administration.